Davsan88/guidesAndNotes/aws_practitioner.md

 AWS GovCloud (US) is an isolated AWS region designed to host sensitive data and regulated workloads in the cloud, ensuring compliance with US government requirements.

+### AWS in China

+AWS operates AWS China (Beijing) and AWS China (Ningxia) regions in compliance with Chinese regulations, through a partnership with local providers.